 Breaks are your friend!

-The above tips are fundamental.
-That means the advice here is important and should be at the core of your efforts to save your relationship.
+The seven tips I have shared!
+These ideas are fundamental to saving a dying relationship.
+Which means the advice here is essential and should be at the core of your efforts to make your relationship work.

-Breaks: taking a break after a big fallout (or breakup) is almost certainly the first right step (learn more.)
+- Backing down: Taking a break after a heated debate (or breakup) is almost certainly the right step to take (learn more.)

-Apologise: if your ex can only think about how wronged they were when thinking of you, then you can not expect to increase their good feelings for you until after you have addressed said wrong doing!
+- Apologize: If your partner can only think of how you wronged them, you can not expect to increase their good feelings for you until after you address said wrong doing!

-Forgive: the opposite of this is to hold on to all the unhappy feelings.
-This can not bring two people closer!
+- Forgive: The opposite of forgiveness is to hold on to all the unhappy feelings.
+Holding a grudge can not bring two people closer!